olepagedumontabg/ORCA/IMAGE_URL_UPDATE_GUIDE.md

 ## Overview

-This guide shows you how to update product image URLs in the database using a simple CSV file.
+This guide shows you how to update product image URLs in **both the database and Excel file** using a simple CSV file.

 ## Files